bu-vip/multikinect/README.md

 # MultiKinect
-MultiKinect is a system for collecting data using multiple Microsoft Kinect v2 cameras.
+MultiKinect is a system is designed to provide accurate location estimation for occupants in a room.
+Using multiple Microsoft Kinect v2 cameras, the system will transform their coordinates into one common coordinate system.

 > For instructions on using MultiKinect with single pixel sensors, refer to
 > [MultiKinect + SinglePixel](https://github.com/bu-vip/singlepixel/tree/master/src/main/java/edu/bu/vip/singlepixel/multikinect).

+## Architecture
+### The multikinect system consists of the following components:
+A Kinect computer
+For a Kinect camera, there will be a corresponding computer to interface with it.
+Each of these computers will run the Kinect camera program.

+A Host controller
+This controller is run on a central computer which is on the same network as the Kinect computers.
+Any number of Kinect computers can be connected to the host controller.
+The controller handles collecting data from all the Kinects and transforming the data into one common coordinate system.

-## Building
+## Building the System
 ### Camera
 > NOTE: The camera can only be built and run on Windows, as the Kinect v2 SDK only supports Windows.
 Each Kinect runs from a separate computer, so to run multiple Kinects, make sure to run the camera program run on each computer.